-Malaria diagnosis is carried out through microscopy and malaria Rapid Diagnostic Test (RDT).
-A blood test is done to look for malarial parasite and results are generally made available on the same day.
+Malaria diagnosis is carried out through microscopy and the malaria Rapid Diagnostic Test (RDT).
+A blood test is done to look for malarial parasites and results are generally made available on the same day.

 Treatment is started immediately upon confirmation, but confirming a positive case before treatment is essential to avoid the spread of drug resistance.

-What treatment modalities are available for management of Malaria?
+What treatment modalities are available for the management of Malaria?

 Treatment begins as soon as malaria is confirmed.
-Type of medication and its duration may depend on the causal parasite, severity of infection, whether a woman is pregnant and if a person has had a course of preventive anti-malarial dose.
+The type of medication and its duration may depend on the causal parasite, the severity of infection, whether a woman is pregnant and if a person has had a course of preventive anti-malarial doses.

 The drug of choice is Artemisinin Combination Therapy (ACT) for malaria caused by Plasmodium falciparum, along with primaquine.
 The National Programme in India recommends artesunate, sulfadoxine and pyrimethamine as part of ACT.
 Malaria caused by P. vivax is treated with Chloroquine.

 What are the known complications in the management of Malaria?

 The infection can worsen and become fatal if not treated immediately.
 Complication includes:

 - Anaemia– Once red blood cells become ineffective in carrying oxygen, it leads to weakness and drowsiness.
 (Also read about signs and symptoms of Anemia during Pregnancy)

 - Cerebral malaria– A small number of cases may show blockage in the blood vessels leading to the brain, which can cause seizures, brain damage and coma.

 - Complications in pregnant women – The effects of malaria infection are more severe in pregnant women.

 How can the disease be prevented from happening or recurring?